Isaac-Munyaka/Phase-1-project/README.md

 Therefore this project is focused on investigating the above metrics inorder to come up with a decisive action to enable the microsoft studio to create only movies that are going to perform well internationally and be a good investment plan.
 Only the kind of movies that attract great insights through high number of votes, high foreign gross and higher ratings will be prioritised in the production studio.

-# importing the python libraries that I will use for this project
-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns import sqlite3

 ### Data Understanding